python-trio/flake8-async/docs/contributing.rst

 When you wish to add a check to ``flake8-async`` please ensure the following:

 - ``rules.rst`` gets an entry about your new warning
-- Add a CHANGELOG entry (see 'Releasing a new version' below)
+- Add a changelog entry (see 'Releasing a new version' below)
 - A test in ``tests/eval_files`` is added for your check.
 See the "Test generator" heading below.

 Checks